rick@itrekeverest.com

 Day 3Kathmandu to Pokhara

-Fly or drive to Pokhara, from where you will depart on your trek.
+Today you will fly or drive to Pokhara, from where you will depart on your trek.
 Overnight in Pokhara.

 Drive takes 6-7 hrs including a stop for lunch.